donfour/committed2/README.md

 I do read all feature requests!
 Not every feature on this list is guarenteed to be added, since Committed is a side project I work on in my spare time.

 ## Todos
-- styling to input placeholder
+- consistent naming: "textColor" -> "fontColor"
 - Firefox support
 - tutorial
 - progress